Zynabomar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the permissions to the file
+script that set permissions to file